 Beaglier is also spelled Beagalier and Beagelier.
-Despite their unfortunate status as a designer breed, you can find these pups, in shelters and breed-specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these pups, in shelters and rescues.
+So remember to adopt!
 Don’t shop!

 These adorable pups make great family additions for active singles or families with older children in large homes or small apartments.
-If you are looking for a pup who is spirited and fun-loving, this may be your soulmate.
+If you are looking for a pup who has a spirited and fun-loving personality, then this may be your soulmate.
 Read on to find out if this mixed breed dog is right for you!

-See below for all Beaglier facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Beagliers!